maks-hayduk/Pokedex/README.md

 # Pokedex

-This project was made with Angular CLI.
+This project was made using Angular CLI and API from `https://pokeapi.co`.

 ## How to start